Kaufman-Lab-Columbia/ClustSim/README.md

 ```

 ### Defining localization uncertainty
 Designed to recapitulate single molecule localization microscopy, the cluster construction enables the user to define the uncertainty distribution of positions.
-Setting the precision will change the underlying log normal distribution which the FWHM uncertainty of each point is extracted from.
-The precision_params input must be a list corresponding to mean and sigma as defined by the numpy.random.lognormal function.
+Setting the precision will change the underlying log normal distribution which the FWHM uncertainty of each emitter is extracted from.
+The precision_params input is a list corresponding to the mean and sigma as defined by the numpy.random.lognormal function (precision_params = [mean,sigma]).
 ```
 X, labels = simulate_clusters(num_clusters = 20, clustered_pts = 25, cluster_size = 200, min_sep = 400,
                               noise_pts = 1500, space = [0,3000], precision_params = [3, 0.28])